Before we study the parable itself, what is the background and the situation leading up to this parable? Let’s read Luke 13.

 For the word of God is quick, and powerful, and sharper than any twoedged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.

 - If the heart of the human is the problem, then the only thing that can deal with it is the Bible because the Bible is like a sword which can cut to our heart and our mind.
+It has the remedy to our hearts issues.

 - Church is not the main solution to the issue.
 What you have to do is spend time in the word.

-- Are you walking with Jesus 7 days a week?
+The question is, are you walking with Jesus 7 days a week?
 If you have the word of God abiding in you, you will bear fruits because your heart is with Jesus and Jesus would then live in and through you because you would be getting the nutrients from Him.

 Today we focus so much on the outward.
 But if we were to abide in Christ, we would never leave church.
 The Roman soldier nailed Jesus on the cross, but Jesus still said “Father, forgive them.”
 If you deal with the heart, everything else outwardly becomes easy.
 You wouldn’t have to fight so hard to keep the 10 commandments.
 If Jesus is with you, it becomes easy.
 If the problem is hatred or forgiveness, it becomes easy with Jesus because Jesus would forgive.
 We need the word in us to change.
 Focus on the word of God – get it in your head somehow.
 Listen, read, watch it, get the Bible into your heart.
 Being a Christian isn’t about going to church, it’s about reading the Bible – abiding in Christ and letting His Word abide in you.